zulip/zulip/templates/zerver/help/make-a-user-an-administrator.md

-By default, everyone in an organization is a user; this limits them from modifying organization-wide settings, such as changing the organization name, activating or deactivating users, deleting streams, etc. {!follow-steps.md!}
-give any user in your organization administrative rights.
+By default, everyone in an organization is a user; this limits them from modifying organization-wide settings, such as changing the organization name, activating or deactivating users, deleting streams, etc. Follow the following steps to give any user in your organization administrative rights.

 1. Go to the [Users](/#organization/user-list-admin)